p0ntsNL/hodlv2/README.md

 A quick guide on how to install HODLv2.

-Full quide can be found in the [wiki](https://github.com/p0ntsNL/hodlv2/wiki).
+A more detailed installation guide can be found in the [wiki](https://github.com/p0ntsNL/hodlv2/wiki/Install).

 ### Requirements